miasumon-ru/uttaran-library-client-side/README.md

 - Firebase is  used to create user and login with email and password and therefore login with Google and Github

+## Technologies I have used –

+-   React
+-   MongoDB
+-   Express
+-   Node js
+-   Tailwind Css
+-    Firebase for authentication
+-   DaisyUI , a component library

 ## Npm Packages